waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 I'm sorry if you depended on this because we have removed it.
 We feel it was not a good *general* solution and we feel it was a bad pattern that violated the encapsulation of your view-controller heirarchy.

-Instead we suggest adding some minimal code to your view controllers that you want to be governed by a
-promise:
+Instead we suggest adding some minimal code to your view controllers that you want to be governed by a promise.
+To be clear this still violates encapsulation because the viewController dismisses itself, but that's your decision to make (I do it in my apps!), it’s just that the library itself should not promote this pattern.

 ```swift
 class ViewController: UIViewController {